-If patients have an Internet connection, they will fill in the questionnaires online 1 week and 1, 3, 6 and 12 months after treatment.
+If patients have an Internet connection, they will fill in the questionnaires online.
 This will take approximately 15-30 minutes.
 If patients do not have an Internet connection, they will receive the questionnaires by post.
 This will possibly take more time.